-Other family and children's services are listed under "Community Service Numbers" or "Human Services" in the front of the Lansing telephone directories.
+Other family and children's services are listed under "Community Service Numbers" in the front of the Lansing telephone directory.

-Veterans' assistance and certification for veterans' benefits are provided at the Veterans Certification Office, 190 Administration Building (355-5032).
-Educational and vocational counseling for veterans and eligible dependents is available through the Veterans Administration Guidance Center in 14 Student Services (337-6861).
+Veterans are served through three offices.
+Assistance and certification for veterans' benefits are provided at the Veterans' Certification Office, 190 Administration, 355-5032.
+Educational and vocational counseling for veterans and eligible dependents is available through the Veterans' Administration Guidance Center, 14 Student Services, 337-6861.